schizobovine/Qwiic_UV_Sensor-ZOPT220x/README.md

 The [Qwiic system](http://www.sparkfun.com/qwiic) enables fast and solderless connection between popular platforms and various sensors and actuators.
 You can read more about the Qwiic system [here](http://www.sparkfun.com/qwiic).

 License Information
 -------------------

 This product is _**open source**_!

-Please review the LICENSE.md file for license information.

-If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.
+Please review the LICENSE.md file for license information...but SF accidentally forgot to include that.
+I defer to them on whatever the license "should" be; I normally just slap GPLv2 on stuff but don't want to crimp their style if they need to commercialize it (I am building on their work after all).

 Distributed as-is; no warranty is given.

-- Your friends at SparkFun.

 _<COLLABORATION CREDIT>_

+This library is built on @nseidle's excellent example code, available [here](https://github.com/sparkfunX/Qwiic_UV_Sensor-ZOPT220x).
+I just wanted a library I could drop in my existing UV sensor testing code.